bcuzkenny/it-portfolio/README.md

 adguard-home will contain steps and proof of concept to starting the DNS filter

-pfsense will contain an in depth VLAN setup using a hypervisor
+pfsense will contain an in depth VLAN setup using VirtualBox